What to Pack For Your Caribbean Cruise

-Not sure what to bring — and, more importantly, what to leave home — on your next Caribbean cruise?
+Not sure what to pack on your next Caribbean cruise?
 I keep a warm-weather cruise bag mostly packed at all times, which speeds up the process.
-Here’s my Caribbean cruise packing list:
+Here’s my Caribbean cruise packing checklist:

 1. A Toiletry Bag